Wing

 Wing’s unmanned traffic management (UTM) tools and flight planning software creates routes that avoid obstacles and indicate that it's safe to fly to the customer’s delivery location.

-The team graduated from X to become an independent Alphabet business in July 2018.
-Since then, Wing launched a first-of-its-kind, on-demand service on three continents, delivering everything from medicine and library books, to hot coffees and fresh cookies to real customers in Australia, Finland and the United States.
-The team has conducted more than 100,000 flights to date, and its fastest real-world delivery time so far is 2 minutes and 47 seconds.
+Wing graduated from X to become an independent Alphabet business in July 2018.
+Since then, the team has launched a first-of-its-kind, on-demand service on three continents, delivering everything from medicine and library books, to hot coffees and fresh cookies in Australia, Finland, and the United States.
+The team has conducted more than 400,000 commercial flights, and its fastest real-world delivery time so far is 2 minutes and 47 seconds.